alvinhh01/KingCountyData/README.md

 **Summary of Assignment Requirements:**

-The regression task required students to apply supervised learning techniques to predict continuous numerical values.
-The goal was to explore and understand the use of regression models through practical application, interpretation of results, and clear documentation.
+The regression task involved applying supervised learning techniques to predict house prices.

 **Project Description:**

 This regression task focuses on predicting a continuous target variable using features from a given dataset.
-Students explored linear regression and advanced models like decision tree regression, random forest, and gradient boosting.
 The project emphasizes understanding residuals, model fit, and performance metrics like RMSE, MAE, and R².

 **Machine Learning Workflow:**